stccenter/PurpleAir-GMU-FireAlarm/README.md

   </tr>
 </table>

-### Below are the details of the available InSitu API endpoints to statistics of each sensor.
+### Below are the details of the InSitu API endpoints to get statistics of each sensor.

 <table>
   <tr>